illop/slack-alias-plugin/README.md

 - `token`: Your Slack API token, get your token at https://api.slack.com/
 - `alias_maps`: The mappings between alias names and values.
 For instance, a mention of @FOO will expand to @bar in the channel
 - `verbose`: print logging info
 - `emoji`: The emoji to use for the bot.
-You may need to create a JIRA emoji for the current one to work, else replace w/ your favorite slack emoji
+Replace w/ your favorite slack emoji
 - `link_separator`: The text to use to separate links in the response.

 ## TODO: